 All work submitted late will be subject to a penalty of 10% off per day.

 Important Information

-Academic Integrity: To maintain a culture of academic integrity, members of the University of Waterloo and its Affiliated and Federated Institutions of Waterloo (AFIW) are expected to promote honesty, trust, fairness, respect, and responsibility.
-See the UWaterloo Academic Integrity webpage for more information.
+Academic Integrity: In order to maintain a culture of academic integrity, members of the University of Waterloo community are expected to promote honesty, trust, fairness, respect, and responsibility.
+Check www.uwaterloo.ca/academicintegrity/ for more information.